 Who Are “Generalized Others?”

 Even larger than families or neighborhoods are whole societies.
 Societies are formed through similar interests, locations, characteristics, or other properties that tie them together.
 An individual may take on the perspective of any amount of Generalized Others depending on what society they want to occupy and what situations they find themselves in.
-Americans may be viewed as a Generalized Other – if you were raised in an American household, you may feel inclined to take off your hat or put your hand over your heart during the playing of the National Anthem.
+Americans may be viewed as a Generalized Other - if you were raised in an American household, you might feel inclined to take off your hat or put your hand over your heart during the playing of the National Anthem.
 This is all due to the influence of a Generalized Other.

 Generalized Other and Symbolic Interactionism